AndrianovaVeronika/unicorn-cv-evaluator/README.md

 # unicorn-cv-evaluator
-Evaluates your CV`s unicorn score according to a certain job description
+Find out how much of a unicorn you are!
+This tool analyzes your CV against a job description, scores your fit, and provides suggestions for improvement.